Curriculum for Today, Change for Tomorrow

 Educator Guides

-Our curriculum brings intersectional stories of marginalized communities into elementary and middle school classrooms, helping students connect history to their own experiences and envision a more just world.
+Our K–8 curriculum and lesson plans bring intersectional histories of marginalized communities into elementary and middle school classrooms.
+Through arts integration and culturally responsive teaching practices, students connect history to their own lived experiences, build critical thinking skills, and imagine more just and equitable futures.

 -